cmu-lib/dhlg/_topics/OpenData.md

 creationdate: 2019-07-31
 ---

 Open Data is data that is free for anyone to access, modify, and share.
 The concept of open data comes from the movement to release a variety of other open things such as open source or open access.
 Open data has a variety of sponsors, but one of the most frequent forms of open data is civic data.
-Once downloaded, scholars can run this information through a variety of other websites or programs to produce historical, policy, evironmental, etc. findings.
+Once downloaded, scholars can run this information through a variety of other websites or programs to produce historical, policy, environmental, etc. findings.
 Open Data works well for [Digital History](/_topics/DigitalHistory.md).

 Further information can be found at:
  -  [Wikipedia Open Data](https://en.wikipedia.org/wiki/Open_data).